Nutrition Fingerprint

 recommended approach

-The food and meal lists in this report have been tailored to help Alys get more of the nutrients that she is not currently getting a lot of while also helping her to meet her goal of fat loss.
+The food and meal lists in this report have been tailored to help Alys get more of the nutrients that she is not currently getting a lot of while also helping her to meet her goal of fat loss and being zero carb.

 approach average glucose (mg/dL) average glucose (mmol/L) selected